riccardomerlin/docker-dotnet-framework-debug/README.md

 1. Now, open up `/asp-net-app.sln` in Visual Studio 2017.
 1. From the top menu select `Debug > Attach to process...`.
 1. On the "attach ro process" window > Connection target > click on `Find`.
-1. If the debugger is running (see step 1) yuo should get a result.
+1. If the debugger is running (see step 1) you should get a result.
 1. Select the remote debugger found.
 1. Tick `Show processes for all users`.
 1. select `w3wp.exe` and click `Attach`.